Public Outreach Canada

 The company was founded in 2002 by James Julien and Gary Kirk.
 Bryan McKinnon and John Finlay joined a short time later.
-Gary left P/O in 2006 to pursue other dreams, leaving the three.
+Gary left P/O in 2006, leaving the three.

-Public Outreach fundraises done by face-to-face soliciting on street, door-to-door canvassing, and telemarketing campaigns.
+Public Outreach fundraises through several mediums including on street, door-to-door, digital, and phone fundraising.

 Paid charity canvassing by private companies has proved controversial in some cities where it has led to complaints about aggressive soliciting such as Victoria, British Columbia.
 Despite the controversial nature of face to face fundraising, Public Outreach co-founder John Finlay said Public Outreach tries to alternate busy intersections, rotating “fallow zones” to “give each community a break from being solicited.”